itislab/alpheus/README.md

 # Alpheus

 A tool for organizing and managing computational experiments.
 Advantages:
+_todo: complete the list_

 - Builds a dependency graph of operations.
 - Incrementally computes only that data which were affected by a change.
 - Allows to reproduce the data.

+## Supports for standard tools and languges

+_todo_

+## Common worfklow

+_todo_: how the user builds the expemeriment, saves, shares.
+We recommend to start with adding and debugging scripts manually then register it in the dependency graph.

+## Migration from a bunch of scripts and data files

+_todo_: builds alpheus experiment when you already have a bunch of scripts and files.

+## Sharing and collaborating

+_todo_

+## Running in Cloud

+_todo_

 ---